systemjs/systemjs/docs/system-api.md

 ```

 #### SystemJS.import(moduleName [, normalizedParentName]) -> Promise(Module)
+_Deprecated for `System.registry.has(moduleName)`_
 Type: `Function`

 Loads a module by name taking an optional normalized parent name argument.

-Promise resolves to the module value.
+Promise resolves to the ES module namespace value.

 For loading relative to the current module, ES Modules define a `__moduleName` binding, so that: